mdundek/yava/SETUP.md

 You do not need to configure this one, it should work as intended out of the box.

 That said, there is one environement variable you can set in the `(my-)docker-compose.yml` file called `MAX_PHRASE_LIMIT_SEC`.
 This represents the maximum length in seconds that a spoken sentance can be recorded for (default is 20 seconds).
-You can always extend this value if necessary.
+You can always change this value if necessary.

 ## 3. Speech to text<a name="stt"></a>